csuhta/inquisition-perks/readme.txt

 Some perks have requirements, such as a prerequisite perk or spending enough points in that perk tree.

-The most important thing to remember here is that acquiring inquisition agents counts for point-prerequisites.
-So if you have three agents listed under Secrets, that counts as you having 3 points spent in Secrets even though you didn't actually spend points on the agents.
+The most important thing to remember here is that acquiring Inquisition agents counts for point-prerequisites.
+So if you have three agents listed under Secrets, that counts as having 3 points spent in Secrets even though you didn't actually spend anything on the agents.

 Listing each agent and how to get them is beyond the scope of this guide.
-Here is a fantastic agent guide by WadeAnthony on Reddit (SPOILERS):
+There's a fantastic agent list by WadeAnthony on Reddit (SPOILERS):

 https://www.reddit.com/r/dragonage/comments/2nh1n6/list_of_agents_spoilers/